johndpotts/learning-programming-journal/README.md

 - Created an SQLite database for experimentation
 - Read through SQLAlchemy documentation
-- performed CRUD operations on this database using python = practiced JS algorithms
+- performed CRUD operations on this database using python
+- learned what orm means
+= practiced JS algorithms
 - typing practice
 - started looking into switching an old laptop over to linux
+- Finished another advanced FCC JS algorithm
+- In the process of finishing the above algorithm, did a lot of reading on recursion & trampolining in JS
+- worked on scorekeeping in simon game app

 ### 08-31-17
 - started simon game app